-- We will not offer, sell, contract to sell, pledge or grant any option to purchase any of our debt securities (other than the notes) for a period of 60 days after the date of this prospectus supplement without the prior consent of the representatives. - We will pay our expenses related to the offering, which we estimate will be \$300,000 (not including the underwriting discounts). - We will indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended or contribute to payments that the underwriters may be required to make in respect of those liabilities.
+- We will not offer, sell, contract to sell or otherwise dispose of any of our debt securities having a tenor of more than one year (other than the notes) for a period from the date of this prospectus supplement through and including the business day following the closing date without the prior consent of the representatives. - We will pay our expenses related to the offering, which we estimate will be \$300,000 (not including the underwriting discounts). - We will indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended or contribute to payments that the underwriters may be required to make in respect of those liabilities.